 Rocky Mountain National Park is located next to the gateway communities of Estes Park and Grand Lake.
-It’s also close Colorado’s capital of Denver.
+It’s also close to Colorado’s capital city of Denver.
 This means that it’s easy to access the park by car and RV.
 You’ll want to take precautions when it comes to driving on mountain roads in the park since they may present winding or narrow conditions.
 While mountain driving in a large vehicle can be challenging, RVs and trailers are permitted on all park roads, except for Old Fall River Road.
-The iconic Trail Ridge Road is steep, it is still suitable for RV's and trailers.
+While the iconic Trail Ridge Road is steep, it is still suitable for RV's and trailers.
 Make sure to check weather and road conditions before heading out during the winter months.

-There is parking available at the three visitors centers, trailhead parking lots, and campgrounds if you are staying.
+There is parking available at the three visitors centers, in the trailhead parking lots, and in the campgrounds, if your plans include overnight accommodations.
 Parking for RVs and large vehicles may be limited depending on the parking lot, especially during the peak season.
 Another option is to park outside of the national park and take shuttles into the park during the summer months.
 You can park your RV at the Estes Park Visitor Center or at a lot near Town Hall in Estes Park.
-If you’re finding parking to be overcrowded you can head over to the less crowded west side, since 80 percent of visitors come through the east side entrance.
+If you’re finding parking to be overcrowded, you can head over to the less crowded west side, since 80 percent of visitors come through the east side entrance.

 If you want to get to the park by bus, the closest cities serviced by Greyhound are Denver and Granby.
-During the summer months you can take free bus shuttle services in Estes Park that will take you into the park.
-Once you’re in the park, from May to October, there are three shuttle bus routes offered by the Rocky Mountain National Park Shuttle System that will take you to many of the major destinations inside.
+During the summer months, you can take free bus shuttle services in Estes Park that will take you into the park.
+From May to October, there are three shuttle bus routes offered by the Rocky Mountain National Park Shuttle System that will take you to many of the major destinations inside.
 Biking, hiking, and horseback riding are other popular modes of transportation in the park.
-You can also hire a private company to give you a guided tour of the park.
+You can also hire a private company to give you a guided tour.

 Explore the Front Range from Fort Collins, CO, the craft beer capital of Colorado, just an hour away from Rocky Mountain National Park and the state capital, Denver.
 Make Fort Collins/Lakeside KOA your base for rigs up to 75 feet and the whole family will be buzzing with plenty of outdoor activities in and around the campground.
 Live the good life on deluxe patio sites complete with a hot tub, patio furniture, a fire pit and BBQ grill (propane and firewood offered on-site).
 All sites have full hookups with up to 50-amp service and access to cable TV and Wi-Fi.